 You don’t need a high end, expensive setup to take good surf photos.
 I like the expression “It’s not the arrow it’s the Indian.”
 I’ve seen photographers that have $10,000 worth of equipment but their surf photos suck (sorry!).
 I’ve also seen people take amazing surf photos with cheap cameras and iPhones.
 It’s really what you do with your camera and not all the bells and whistles.

-I will lay out my recommendations for all types of photography here in this article.
+I will lay out my recommendations for the best camera for surf photography here in this article, depending on your budget and the type of photos you want to shoot.
 If you have any questions or comments, please leave a note below!